Me and My Guitar

-Words and Music by Rosemary Phillips
+Words, music, vocals and guitar by Rosemary Phillips

-There's a Little Candle
+Little Candle

 Fly Away Free

-Tippi's Learning to Fly
+Tippi's Learning To Fly

 Who Are You?

-Talking to My Self
+Talking To My Self

 Labels